Nukesor/pueue/README.md

 Pueue made at least my life a lot easier on many occasions.

 If you like the project and feel like something is missing, feel free to create an issue suggesting improvements.
-I'm always open to suggestions and already implemented a few user requested features.
+I'm always open to suggestions and already implemented a few users requested features.

 PRs are of course always welcome!